 GROW YOUR OWN:

 Growing your own food offers many benefits: knowing where your food comes from, healthier eating habits; reduction in food miles and food waste.
 This workshop is aimed at the beginner and will show you how to design your garden for vegetable growing, soil preparation, plant selection, crop rotation and companion planning.
+This 2-hour workshop is delivered by an expert horticulturist and held at the Glas Community Garden.

 Both beginners and advanced workshops available.